pjbartlein/REarthSysSci/md/pages.md

 ## Copying files to the server ##

 Individual users have 50 GB of web space, with files and folders stored in the `/public_html` folder in the user's space.
 There are multiple ways to copy files, but FileZilla is pretty easy.
-To copy files via FileZilla, create a new Site Manager entry (see the [[File transfer]](https://pjbartlein.github.io/REarthSysSci/transfer.html) topic), with the follwing on the General tab:
+To copy files via FileZilla, create a new Site Manager entry (see the [[File transfer]](https://pjbartlein.github.io/REarthSysSci/transfer.html) topic), with the following on the General tab:

 - New site name: `sftp.uoregon.edu` (or some other name, e.g. `UO pages`
 - Protocol: `SFTP - SSH File Transfer Protocol`